Teaching with Museum Objects: Eloquent Things

 In an increasingly virtual world, direct encounters with real objects have come to be regarded as important and versatile tools in University teaching across a wide range of disciplines.
 The Ashmolean has established itself as a pioneer of this exciting new pedagogy.

-We will also explore how teaching with objects can offer new routes in to your own research; open up new ways of working with students in the classroom; or lead to inter- or multi-disciplinary forms of teaching.
+We will also explore how teaching with objects can offer new routes into your own research; open up new ways of working with students in the classroom; or lead to inter- or multi-disciplinary forms of teaching.

-The course is led by Dr Jim Harris, Andrew W Mellon Foundation Teaching Curator at the Ashmolean.
-Jim trained as an art historian at the Courtauld Institute of Art, specialising in late medieval and Renaissance polychrome sculpture, but his teaching at Oxford spans a wide range of disciplines from the Medical Sciences to the Humanities, calling into service the full breadth of the Ashmolean’s collections.
+Jim is an art historian, trained at the Courtauld Institute of Art and specialising in late-medieval and Renaissance sculpture.
+His teaching at Oxford spans a wide range of disciplines from the Medical Sciences to the Humanities, calling into service the full breadth of the Ashmolean’s collections.

 The course runs at the Ashmolean Museum over four consecutive mornings, with a small group of 8 DPhils and Postdocs.
+Some additional preparation is necessary during the week, for the teaching exercises on Thursday and Friday.

 It is essential that participants commit to the whole course.